-In all my years teaching in a self contained special education classroom the reading curriculum offered to me was either a fluency program or a A-Z reading levels.
+In all my years teaching in a self-contained special education classroom the reading curriculum offered to me was either a fluency program or an A-Z reading level.
 Both are great to help children learn HOW to read the words, but what about the comprehension skills that go along with reading fluently?
-In Ohio we assess our students with a state test beginning in 3rd grade called the Alternative Assessment.
-The first year I gave this assessment my students had questions on author’s purpose, theme, summarizing……like what???
+In Ohio, we assess our students with a state test beginning in 3rd grade called the Alternative Assessment.
+The first year I gave this assessment my students had questions about the author’s purpose, theme, summarizing……like what???
 I was using EDMARK and PCI, which are both amazing by the way, but that did not prepare my students for success on this assessment.
 I was bound and determined to make these skills accessible to all my students, even the non or limited readers.

-I knew that I needed a Reading Curriculum that did not just focus on the children reading independently, but comprehending what was being read to them or reading on their own and applying the story to comprehension skills that are being taught in the general education setting.
-The only hang up??
+I knew that I needed a Reading Curriculum that did not just focus on the children reading independently, but on comprehending what was being read to them or reading on their own and applying the story to comprehension skills that are being taught in the general education setting.
+The only hang-up??
 I couldn’t find ANYTHING that was appropriate for my classroom.
-So if you can’t buy it…make it!
 I designed a monthly reading curriculum that would do just this.
-The skills covered were taken direction from the Common Core State Standards, but were displayed in an accessible way to my students.
-I took the knowledge I learned from my first experience with Ohio’s Alternative Assessment, the Ohio Extended Standards, and my knowledge of my students way of learning (hello visuals!!!) and came up with a game changer in my classroom.
+The skills covered were taken directly from the Common Core State Standards, but were displayed in an accessible way to my students.
+I took the knowledge I learned from my first experience with Ohio’s Alternative Assessment, the Ohio Extended Standards, and my knowledge of my student’s way of learning (hello visuals!!!) and came up with a game changer in my classroom.

 Day 1: Learn the vocabulary.
 This is broken down into three levels, pictures only, pictures and definition, and definition only.
 I also review the vocabulary every day before I begin each daily lesson.
 There is also a writing activity to use the vocabulary based on their skill level

 Day 2: Learn the skill.
 This is where the students will practice the skill of the week.
-Some of the skills that are in the bundle are main idea, character/setting/plot, making predictions, summarizing, and so many more.
+Some of the skills that are in the bundle are the main idea, character/setting/plot, making predictions, summarizing, and so many more.
 I know you may be thinking these skills are too much, but when you take away the stress of having to read the story and comprehend you can fully work on comprehension.
-Don’t get me wrong, I still work on fluency/sight words/reading basic sentences and comprehending their meaning, but in order to expose our students to higher level skills we can take away stressors that can be hard for them (like decoding words) and this is when you will get the chance to do this!
+Don’t get me wrong, I still work on fluency/sight words/reading basic sentences, and comprehending their meaning, but in order to expose our students to higher-level skills, we can take away stressors that can be hard for them (like decoding words) and this is when you will get the chance to do this!

-Day 5: You will assess the students comprehension on the vocabulary, skill, and content.
+Day 5: You will assess the student’s comprehension of the vocabulary, skill, and content.